chlm1556/Ergodone-keyboard/README.md

 Tkg can be found in this repository in case the other gets deleted...
 I hope it's not a problem...

+On the different tutorial I could find online you need to change de hid bootloader for it to work with windows.
+The TKG folder in this repository has had the change.

 ### Installation guide :

 Do not follow the instruction on the msys2 installation page.